atomxu10/GLM/README.md

 The Casualties dataset includes 18 variables that convey information on the casualties involved in each accident.
 It contains details on the age and sex of each casualty, whether they were a pedestrian or in a vehicle.
 Their movement and location during the accident are also included if they were pedestrians.
 The dataset has multiple rows of data per accident reference number, each representing a different casualty involved in the accident.

+## Data cleaning
+For this analysis, the accident severity in the Accidents dataset was recorded as “fatal or serious” and “slight,” which differs from the original data, which recorded each severity separately as “fatal,” “serious,” and “slight.”
+Initial data cleaning consisted of converting -1 values into NAs as these values were known to be missing, given the information available from the data dictionary included with the three datasets of interest.
+Most of the data variables consisted of categorical values, indicating that they were composed of distinct groups.
+For example, the accident severity variable is a categorical variable in which each accident is either considered “fatal or serious” or “slight.”
+Many numerical variables detailed the number of vehicles and casualties involved in each accident, the ages of drivers, casualties, and vehicles in addition to their engine capacity.

+The Vehicles and Casualties datasets comprised multiple rows per accident.
+Given the hierarchical nature of this data, statistical analysis would require using random effects models to account for the correlation of the data.
+Given this, the data in the two datasets was summarised into one row per accident reference number such that traditional methods of generalised linear models (GLMs) would be applicable.
+Not accounting for this and still using standard GLMs would have violated the assumptions of independence in the data, as each accident would be recorded in the data multiple times to account for the multiple vehicles and casualties involved in each accident.
+In order to summarise these data into a single row per accident reference, the following approach was used:

+- Group the data by the accident reference number
+- If the variable is numeric, summarise the mean, minimum and maximum values
+- If the variable is categorical, summarise whether any row in the group had a specific level of interest